X0rb1t/Suckerpass/README.md

 # SuckerPass
-SuckerPass is a tool that dumps the LSASS process on Windows.
+SuckerPass is a specialized utility designed for Windows systems, with the primary purpose of capturing and extracting information from the LSASS (Local Security Authority Subsystem Service) process.
+LSASS is a crucial component of the Windows operating system responsible for handling local security, user authentication, and credential management.

 ![SuckerPass Logo](img/Sucker.PNG)